 - salt to taste

-- Cored and chop the green apple and put into a medium mixing bowl.
+- Core, remove seeds, and chop the green apple.
+Put into a medium mixing bowl.

 - Add the celery, walnuts, raisins, mayonnaise, sour cream, lemon juice, and sugar to the apples.
 Mix well.